Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 ## Make your first commit

 Now that `index.html` has been added to the index, you can commit it.
-Doing so requires that you grok what "commit" really means.
+Doing so requires that you understand what "commit" really means.

 _Commit_ is both a verb and a noun.
 It has essentially the same meaning as when you commit to a plan, or commit a change to a database.